mikeMedis/mikeMedis.github.io/_portfolio/alexaSkills.md

 ## Solution

 The skills were developed with AWS Lambda and NodeJS.
 I created a custom facts and trivia Skill both based on a computer programming theme.
 Computer Facts reads a random fact from a list on facts in the skill.
 Computer Trivia reads a computer programming question and four possible answers, the user will provide Alexa with a desired choice then move on to the next question until 5 questions have been asked then Alexa will prompt the user to start another round of questioning or to choose another command.
-T

 ## Conclusion